ighotouch/iac/05-ec2/README.md

 Can you ping your instance now?
 If not, troubleshoot and fix the issue using your CFN template.

+> Yes i can ping it after attaching ICMP

 #### Lab 5.2.2: SSH Keys